yadalaa/SoftwareDesign_Group5-2/Conclusion/Conclusion.md

 ## Solution

-1. Introducing a taxonomy for classifying exception handling models (S28)
+- Introducing a taxonomy for classifying exception handling models and Highlighting the benefits of exception handling through research and practical examples and and explains how to use try catch to make the program more convenient to use.

 ## Decision Driver

-- Increasing interest in exceptions and the benefits of exception handling (S28)
+- stability of the code , developers can create more resilient, reliable, and user-friendly software applications.

 ================================================================